R3MOB-Stage-2A-2025/classification/client/classifier/model/categorizer/README.md

 ```

 If we check the difference between the true numbers of publications
-related to this label, and the its "support" from the classficiation
+related to this label, and its "support" from the classficiation
 report, we can see a difference of 0.3 * 635 - 180 = 10.5
 (0.3 is because the *test dataset* is composed of 30% of the true dataset):